You have probably experienced it… you open an Excel file and get a message that the file is linked to one or more

 These can be tricky to find, so try to work smarter not harder.
 What have you copied or otherwise changed in the spreadsheet since you opened it last time and didn’t get a message that the file was linked to one or more external sources?
 Then this is likely to be the cause of the link and can make it easier to find.
 Review those elements and you can maybe find and amend / remove the link as appropriate.

 If that doesn’t help you, then you can find and review each element (e.g. each graph) in turn.
-Graphs and pivot tables are easy to identify.
+Charts and pivot tables are easy to identify.
 You can find conditional formats and data validation using F5 (goto), special, then select conditional formats or data validation and OK.

 The relevant cells on the selected sheet are then marked, and you can review them: Home, Conditional Formatting, Manage Rules or Data, Data Validation.
 Repeat for other sheets.

 If that fails, and your spreadsheet is large then a brute force method may be the only way to identify the links.
 Very important: Make a back-up copy of your spreadsheet file for safety.
 Also make a copy of it to work on.
 You will have to partially destroy this file, so it is important to work on a copy only.
-In the copy file, start by deleting a few sheets then save the file.
-Close and open it to see if the links remain.
-Closing and reopening the file is often necessary to force Excel to review the links.
+In the copy file, start by selecting one or more sheets and either move them to a new workbook or alternatively delete them: right-click on a tab name and select 'Move or copy' or 'Delete'.
+Then save the file.
+See if the links remain.
+Sometimes it is necessary to close and reopen the file to force Excel to review the links.

-- If the links are gone, they were in one or more of the sheets you deleted.
-Make another copy of the original spreadsheet file and repeat the process but delete less sheets until you identify the offending sheet.
+- If the links are gone, they were in one or more of the sheets you moved or deleted.
+Move some sheets back into the main file or make another copy of the original Excel file and repeat the process, but delete fewer sheets.
+Do this until you have identified the offending sheet.